playfulgod/android_device_lge_l1m/README.md

     $ cd ~/android/system

-To build for the LG Motion 4G:
+To build for the LG Spirit 4G:

-    $ . build/envsetup.sh && brunch l0
+    $ . build/envsetup.sh && brunch l1m

 Installing CM10
 ---------------
-If the build was successful, you can now take the update zip found in out/target/product/l0/ and flash using a custom recovery.
+If the build was successful, you can now take the update zip found in out/target/product/l1m/ and flash using a custom recovery.
 Make sure to grab the latest Gapps to complete the experience.

 Note: Currently the produced zip will need to be edited and repack with the stock boot.img or the boot.img removed and the updater-script edited accordingly.